 A face visor or shield may be worn in addition to a face covering but not instead of one.
 This is because face visors or shields do not adequately cover the nose and mouth.

 There is no community transmission of COVID-19 in the Isle of Man, therefore face coverings are not required/recommended for the general population except when mandated under a Direction Notice, travelling to/from the Island and within the ports.
 Some service providers may still require face coverings as a condition of entry and people may wish to continue to wear a face covering as a personal choice.

 In the Isle of Man:

-- Face coverings are needed in health and social care settings, including hospitals and primary or community care settings, such as GP surgeries.
-They are also advised to be worn in care homes.
+- Face coverings may be needed in health and social care settings, including hospitals and primary or community care settings, such as GP surgeries.
+They are also advised to be worn in care homes

 A face covering does not need to be a commercially bought.
 They can be home-made using cloth, textiles or paper, or you could use a scarf or snood if preferable.

 Face coverings are not required for children aged under 11.